Visual

 Introduce multiple colors within one icon.

-displays in color combinations that employ our primary color palette: Navy and Blue, or White and Gray.
+displays in color combinations from our primary color palette: either Navy/Blue, or White/Gray.
 It may be employed across all core media.

 Additional patterns based on our shapes can be created for specific uses.